Medical Science

 Advances in Bioscience Research

 This module will introduce you to exploring specific contemporary issues in bioscience research and will invite you to consider how these issues can be taken from the lecture room into the real world.
 You’ll get the opportunity to focus on two staff research areas, and will develop your understanding of key research priorities within biosciences.
 You’ll also develop your ability to critically evaluate key literature within your specialist focus area.
-On completion of this module, you shall be well equipped with the analytical and critical evaluation skills to work in a range of sectors in research.
+On completion of this module, you'll be well equipped with the analytical and critical evaluation skills to work in a range of sectors in research.

 Professional Skills and Techniques